-Unintentional code execution after programming via JTAG/SBW
+Function Unintentional code execution after programming via JTAG/SBW result in unpredictable behavior depending on the contents of the address location.

-The device can unintentionally start executing code from uninitialized RAM addresses 0x0006 or 0x0008 after being programming via the JTAG or SBW interface.
-This can result in unpredictable behavior depending on the contents of the address location.
+DescriptionThe device can unintentionally start executing code from uninitialized RAM addresses 0x0006 or 0x0008 after being programming via the JTAG or SBW interface.
+This can result in upper distable behavior depending on the contents of the address leasting.

-- 1. If using programming tools purchased from TI (MSP-FET, LaunchPad), update to CCS version 6.1.3 later or IAR version 6.30 or later to resolve the issue. - 2.
+1. If using programming tools purchased from TI (MSP-FET, LaunchPad), update to CCS

+- version 6.1.3 later or IAR version 6.30 or later to resolve the issue. - 2.
 If using the MSP-GANG Production Programmer, use v1.2.3.0 or later. - 3.
 For custom programming solutions refer to the specification on MSP430 Programming Via the JTAG Interface User's Guide (SLAU320) revision V or newer and use MSPDebugStack v3.7.0.12 or later.